 Elliott has acted for the Secretary of State for Defence and Ministry of Defence in Gibraltar and he has acted in a wide range of complex issues involving HM Governments of the United Kingdom and Gibraltar.
 In 2015 Elliott was duly elected as a Member of Parliament in the Gibraltar Parliament and is currently serving as the Shadow Minister for Justice, Equality and Civil Rights amongst other portfolios.

 Elliott commented: “I am delighted to now be part of the formidable team at Signature.
 My experience in large commercial and high value trust disputes involving Gibraltar structures will be beneficial to many international Signature clients and I am looking forward to now being able to network more closely with my London colleagues.”

 Founding Partner Graham Huntley said: “We are delighted to now have a permanent office in Gibraltar, where the English law platform is entirely synergistic.
-This complements our work relating to other international territories, including CIS, Russia, MENA, China and Latin America.”
+This complements our work relating to other international territories, including CIS, MENA, China and Latin America.”

 News of Elliott’s appointment has been published in:

 Sylvie Gallage-Alwis and Nikita Yahouedeou discuss the DGCCRF’s recent practical guide to online shopping and consumer rights in Le Monde du Droit

 28 November 2023